This is a comprehensive guide for you to learn how to sing with grit for your vocal cords.

 Here’s the prerequisite to singing grit: Can you sing and hold a note in your higher range cleanly with power?

-If you can, then you’re ready to learn how to sing grit.
+If you can, then you’re ready to learn how to sing grit and add them to create your gritty vocals and sound like your favorite rock bands.

 Otherwise, if your pitch is a little shaky, then you can check out this guide to learn how to strengthen your voice.